mrmachine/plex-cloud-suite/README.md

 You will need to further configure them with your own personal preferences.
 For example:

-  * Plex Media Server libraries
   * Torrent tracker credentials
   * Usenet indexer/provider credentials
   * Wanted movies and TV shows

-## Plex Media Server

-On first run, there are no automatically configured media libraries.
-When you add a library, be sure to choose from the existing library directories:

-  * `/mnt/storage/Home Videos`
-  * `/mnt/storage/Movies`
-  * `/mnt/storage/Music`
-  * `/mnt/storage/Photos`
-  * `/mnt/storage/TV Shows`

 ## Transmission